marcozecchini/marcozecchini.github.io/content/Teaching/Bioinformatics/PCSII.md

 The course will be evaluated based on the performance of a written test.

 We will discuss during the lectures how the evaluation works in more details.
+Here some details: [slides](https://docs.google.com/presentation/d/1f7oCibnWsmWmUEJDzzUIsDUE2NLzQe-qh6casfNoxDs/edit?usp=sharing)